SpreadServe/SSAddin/docs/install.rst

 **Installing the addin for the first time**

 * Get the zip from https://github.com/SpreadServe/SSAddin
-* Unzip the download and install src\bin\Release\SSAddin.xll as an Excel addin.
+* Unzip the download and install src/bin/Release/SSAddin.xll as an Excel addin.

   * Use SSAddin64.xll if you're running a 64 bit Excel.
   * Watch this video if you're unsure about adding an addin https://www.youtube.com/watch?v=i_sijj1NZFM